Skip to content

 Beta-carotene and lung cancer risk in smokers:

-• The ATBC study (1994) found that beta-carotene supplementation (20 mg/day) in 29,133 male smokers increased lung cancer incidence by 18% 13)
+• In the ATBC study (1994), beta-carotene supplementation (20 mg/day) in 29,133 male smokers increased lung cancer incidence by 18% 13)

 Excessive zinc intake:

-High-dose vitamin E:
+High-dose vitamin E intake:

 • Schürk et al. (2010, meta-analysis) suggested an association between high-dose vitamin E intake and increased risk of hemorrhagic stroke14)